-Pokémon Unite Attackers specialise in dealing incredible amounts of damage: usually from far away.
+Pokemon Unite Attackers specialize in dealing incredible amounts of damage: usually from far away.
 They're able to pressure opponents on lanes early on if left to farm and can easily carry an otherwise lost game in the right conditions.
-The best rank high in this Pokémon Unite Attacker tier list.
+The best rank high in this Pokemon Unite Attacker tier list.

 Pair it with a Zeraora ganking from the jungle, and you've got a winning combination that's difficult to stop.